cs1302uga/cs1302-ce10/README.md

    * Introduce new interfaces for "can-do" relationships; and
    * Push common variables and methods up the hierarchy when reasonable.

    This is a tricky activity!
-While methods and variables that are identical may be easy targets for refactoring, what about ones that are similar?
-They too can be refactored and pushed up the hierarchy and combined into a single thing if they have the same meaning.
 You should make every effort to utilize abstract methods and overrides effectively.
 If you have questions about your design, then feel free to ask!

 1. For each class and interface in your group's UML diagram, provide a justification for why you made it that way.
 Your instructor or PLA will check your UML and point at random boxes, then